jackpal/SeattleSnowman/README.md

 Router Configuration
 --------------------

+You will need to configure your router to support the Seattle Snowman app.

 [EdgeRoute Lite configuration](edgerouterdoc/edgerouter.md) documentation.

 Application Configuration
 -------------------------

+You will need to configure the Seattle Snowman application to know about your computer network.

 When Seattle Snowman launches, it reads a configuration file.
-(By default it reads the file config.json, but this can be overridden by using the --config command line flag.)
+By default it reads the file config.json, but this can be overridden by using the --config command line flag.

 The format of the configuration file is documented [here](example/example.md).

+You will need to write your own config.json file that matches your network.

 Start the app
 -------------

+Once you've configured your router and the application, you can start the application from the command line:

     $ seattlesnowman